 The fair value of investment property is determined based on a combination of management assessment and external real estate valuation (Formianum Kft.) using recognised valuation techniques.
+This approach is consistent with prior years.

-These techniques comprise both the comparable market price method and the discounted cash flow method.
+These techniques comprise both the comparable market price method, the price of recent transactions, and the discounted cash flow method.
 Present values of the future cash flows are determined separately for each presented category based on the currently realised rental rates.
 Unbuilt plots of land were valued based on the comparable market prices method.
 The valuers have used their market knowledge and professional judgement and have not only relied on historical transactional comparables.